jcla1/goquizduell/README.md

 __*Warning*__: Most calls to the API do __not__ populate all fields of the returned structs.
 Some may still contain their respective null values. i.e. when retrieving the list of active games from a `*quizduell.Status` the list of questions for a particular game will be empty.

+__*Note*__: When calling `func (c *Client) UploadRoundAnswers` you must also pass all of your previous answers to the questions, in addition to your answers of this round.
+If you are passing the answers to questions where your opponent choose the category, you must also pass the correct category for those questions/answers (i.e. `game.CategoryChoices[len(game.CategoryChoices)-1]`).

 ## License
 Pubished under the [MIT License](LICENSE).